The SPRC holds quarterly trainings each year in qualitative research methods.

 The Qualitative methods series is provided by the Sociobehavioral and Prevention Research Core on a quarterly basis (dates TBD each year).
 Michele Andrasik, PhD is the lead instructor for this free series and is also available for technical assistance in qualitative research methods for grant writers.

 - An introduction to Qualitative Research Methods: In this workshop, we provide an overview of qualitative methodology.
-We discuss when to use qualitative methods, how to define a sample for qualitative research, the difference between qualitative and quantitative research methods.
-This workshop will also include a discussion of different examples of qualitative research projects, including the research questions used, research theory used, the study sample, and the qualitative research methods used.
+We discuss when to use qualitative methods, how to define a study sample, and the difference between qualitative and quantitative research methods.
+This workshop will also present different examples of qualitative research projects, including the research questions used, research theory used, the study sample, and the qualitative research methods used.

 - Interviews and Focus Groups: In this workshop, we provide a description of when and how to use interviews and focus groups in research studies.
 We will provide examples of interview and focus group guides, discuss logistics when planning interviews and focus groups, discuss facilitation skills, and practice conducting interviews and focus groups in small groups.